Operating Room Assistant

 During a surgery or procedure, OR Assistants will provide support in the management of sterile instrumentation and the sterile field; assist with both the preparation of surgical instruments before a procedure; and support the post-procedure transport of instruments to the decontamination area.
 They will assist with the safe positioning and transfer of patients, participate in post-procedure cleaning of the operative or procedure room, and handle instruments, supplies and equipment necessary during the surgical procedure.

-In this role, you will work alongside experienced colleagues, making already strong teams, even stronger while allowing more Manitobans to receive the help they need.
+In this role, you will work alongside experienced colleagues, making already strong teams even stronger, while allowing more Manitobans to receive the help they need.

 Are OR Assistants new to Manitoba?